anandkr123/kynetec-project/README.md

 - real_and_forecast.csv   &nbsp;&nbsp;   Historical and future predictions along with deviations AND percentage deviations for each year across all states.

 ### Directory src/tests
-- Test caases for data transformations
+- Test cases for data transformations

 ## Results